Mustaf2501/Pelgine/README.md

 # Pelgine

 Pelgine allows one to explore the space of pixelartworks through color palettes.
-Color based search engines typically allow the user to input a single color or multiple pre-selected color, which can be limiting because there are many image that are not represented by a single color.
+Color based search engines typically allow the user to input a single color or multiple pre-selected color, which is limiting because there are many images that are not represented by a single color.
 Pelgine allows one to search artworks using up to 5 colors of their choice, and gives accurate reccomendations fast.

 # Usage